Shi12056/FactorSAR/simulation/README.md

 ---

 **Note:** Please ensure the required Python packages are installed before running the notebook.
-The full list of required packages can be found in the README in the previous level directory.
+The full list of required packages can be found in the environment.yaml file the previous level directory.